 Page Caching Compatibility for Dynamic Content

-Both caching and dynamic content are powerful tools that may help to increase conversions, reduce bounce rate, and improve the overall user experience of your site.
+Both page caching compatibility and dynamic content are powerful tools that may help to increase conversions, reduce bounce rate, and improve the overall user experience of your site.

 However, it’s important to know that if you are planning to use dynamic content and caching simultaneously, you might encounter issues.
 Being aware of how exactly caching works, why and when it’s useful, and of the potential conflict between the two, will allow you to enjoy the benefits of them both and ensure a seamless, optimized experience.